kdeldycke/awesome-engineering-team-management/readme.md

 - “Cutting costs gets you a raise.
 Delivering a big project is a path to promotion.” ([source](https://news.ycombinator.com/item?id=21230771))
 - “You know your game fails when you read in the news about the feature you are supposed to have.” ([source](https://news.ycombinator.com/item?id=20220484)).
 A team learning about its roadmap at the same time of the general public is a sure sign something is wrong.
 - “In a highly political environment there are two ways to create change, one is through overt manipulation, which is to collect political power to yourself and then exert it to enact change, and the other is covert manipulation, which is to enact change subtly enough that the political organism doesn't react. (sometimes called "triggering the antibodies").” ([source](https://news.ycombinator.com/item?id=5541517)).
+- [Power Bends Light](https://honkathon.com/2019-08-18-power-bends-light/) - “Most things at most startups are perpetually on fire, but if you can accept that, there is a lot to like.
+One well-known one: at a fast-growing startup, a hard-working, talented person who has some support from company leadership can often acquire an impressive title (or at least a lot of de facto power) very quickly.”
 - “It's common to promote someone to just get rid of that person :) Sometimes promoting is just easier that firing.” ([source](https://news.ycombinator.com/item?id=21767734)).